Trinity-11/FoenixIDE/README.md

 The FoenixIDE is a work in progress.

 The C256 Foenix and its associated materials are owned by Stefany Allaire.
-There are three versions of the Foenix:
+There are several versions of the Foenix:
 * RevB (2 MB RAM, 2xOPL2)  - Processor: 65816
 * RevC - aka FMX (4 MB RAM, OPL3, OPN2, OPM and SN76489)  - Processor: 65816
 * RevU - 1 MB RAM  - Processor: 65816